doc4d/docs/docs/FormEditor/forms.md

 ## Using forms

+Forms are called using specific commands of the 4D Language.
 In your 4D desktop applications, forms can be used in various ways, depending on their status within your interface needs.
 A form can be:

 - used in its own window for data viewing, processing, editing, or to display on-screen information to the user,
 - used as template for printing,